North Garland High School: Curriculum

-The attendance rate for students at the school is 95%, compared with a state average of 96%.
-44% of the students at North Garland are economically disadvantaged, 9% enroll in special education, 4% enroll in gifted and talent programs, 70% are enrolled in career and technology programs, and 14% are considered "limited English proficient."

-The ethnic makeup of the school is 48% Hispanic, 21% African American, 13% White, non-Hispanic, 19% Asian/Pacific Islander, and less than 1% Native American.

-The average class sizes at North Garland are 22 students for English, 21 for foreign language, 23 for math, 22 for science, and 24 for social studies.

-Teachers at the school carry, on average, 10 years of teaching experience and 7% of the teachers on staff are first-year teachers.

 Sports

 North Garland High School has had a strong history of sports, and the school currently offers the following sports to students: Baseball, Basketball, Cheerleading, Cross Country, Drill Team, Football, Golf, Powerlifting, Soccer, Softball, Swimming, Tennis, Track, and Volleyball.
-North Garland is classified as an UIL Class 5A Classification for the 2013-2014 school year, and was put into the UIL Class 6A Region 2 District 11 for the 2014-2015 school year.
+North Garland is classified as an UIL Class 5A Classification for the 2013-2014 school year and was put into the UIL Class 6A Region 2 District 11 for the 2014-2015 school year.

+UIL

+The Texas Education Agency lists 17 athletic UIL activities that North Garland High School participates in.
+They are: